What You Need To Do After a Car Accident: A Complete Guide

 4. Take photos of the damage

-Next, take photos of both vehicles, as well as any injuries.
-This documentation can act as proof when you file your insurance claim.
-Make sure the photo quality is clear enough to observe the damage, or lack of damage, and take photos of the following:
+Next, take photos of both cars, along with any visible injuries.
+These photos can act as proof when you file your insurance claim.

-- Your vehicle’s VIN and odometer reading
+- Your car's VIN and odometer reading

-5. Understand your insurance coverage
+5. Review your insurance coverage

 - Florida